Pilgrims of Arès

 The Pilgrims of Arès is a new religious movement founded in 1974 by Michel Potay.
-It was named after the town of Arès, Gironde, where Michel Potay received revelations.
+It was named after the town of Arès, Gironde, where Michel Potay allegedly received revelations.
 Beliefs and practices are based on the Revelation of Arès, written by Potay.

 Structure and practices

 Members and geographical area

 The Pilgrims of Arès are organized in a decentralized manner.
 According to a critic of the group, the movement has about "500 to 2,000 followers".
 According to another critic of the movement, the Pilgrims of Arès live sometimes isolated, sometimes in groups or missions.
 Legally, they form regional assemblies as the "Workers of the Harvest" ("Les Ouvriers de la Moisson"), "The Eye Opens" ("L'Œil s'Ouvre," created in Bordeaux on 4 March 1987, dissolved in 2001), "The Brothers of the Dawn" ("Frères de l'Aube"), "The Torrents" (created in Paris in 1989), or larger associations, such as "The Work of the Pilgrimage of Arès."
 Also according to the same association, the Pilgrims of Arès would develop missions in Germany, Belgium (Liège), France, United Kingdom, Hungary, Ireland, Poland, Russia and Switzerland (Geneva, Neuchâtel, Zurich).
 The movement begins to expand outside Europe, with members in Africa, Australia, New Zealand and America (U.S. and Canada).